a87chaud/Pipelined-RISC-Processor/README.md

 This repository contains the Verilog implementation of a 5-stage pipelined processor based on the RISC-V instruction set architecture (ISA).
 The design follows a modular approach, progressing from a single-cycle datapath to a fully pipelined implementation.

 ## Features
-Instruction Memory: Implements a memory module for storing and retrieving instructions.
-Decode Stage: Parses instructions and prepares operands for execution.
+Instruction Memory: Implements a memory module for storing and retrieving instructions.\n Decode Stage: Parses instructions and prepares operands for execution.
 Register File and Execute Stage: Handles register operations and arithmetic/logic computations.
 Memory and Writeback Stages: Includes memory access and final result storage.